 By being patient and using burst mode, you can capture the unique shapes of subjects on the move.

-Timing and framing are the key to success when you’re capturing moments and interactions in street photography.
+Timing is the key to success when you’re capturing moments and interactions between people.

 Shooting with burst mode enables you to capture unique moments that might only last a second or two.